hgrano/HaXPath/README.md

 price = S.at (Proxy :: Proxy Price)

--- Menu is the only possible node at the top level of the document type instance S.Relatives (DocumentRoot MenuSchema) S.Child '[Menu]
+-- Menu is the only possible node at the top level of the document type instance S.Relatives (S.DocumentRoot MenuSchema) S.Child '[Menu]

 -- The only possible child node of a menu is item type instance S.Relatives Menu S.Child '[Item]